Three Common Causes of Injuries While on Commercial Property

 Slip and Fall Accidents

-One of the most common accidents that lead to premises liability claims are slip-and-fall accidents.
+One of the most common accidents that lead to premises liability claims is slip-and-fall accidents.
 It is a term utilized by personal injury lawyers in cases in which a person slips, trips, or falls on the premises and the business owner is accountable.

 This type of accident emerges from a range of dangerous conditions such as wet floors, ripped carpeting, bad lighting, or messy common areas.
 Injuries can also occur outside when visitors slip and fall outside of the building because of snow or ice.